Kangaroo Island: Ligurian bees

 Kangaroo Island is noted for its honey and its Ligurian honey bees.
 The island has the world's only pure-bred and disease-free population of this type of bee.
 The exporting of pure-bred queen bees is a notable industry for the island.
 For this reason, there are significant quarantine restrictions on bringing bee products and bee-handling equipment onto the island.
+It is the world's oldest bee sanctuary.

 The Advertiser, 24 December 1883, reported "A few weeks since the Chamber of Manufactures forwarded an order to Mr. Carroll, a bee master, near Brisbane, for a swarm of Ligurian bees."
 The American Bee Journal, 25 November 1885, stated "Several pure colonies were reared from this one, [the first hive from Queensland] and two of them were sent to Kangaroo Island, where they appear to thrive well."
 An almost word perfect report in the British Bee Journal, 1 November 1885, added "They came from the apiary of Mr. Chas.
 Fullwood."

 A. E. Bonney quickly commenced queen bee breeding near Adelaide at his Upper Kensington apiary in January 1884.
 In the South Australian Advertiser, 7 March 1884, Bonney stated "About three weeks ago I divided the original colony, and the Chamber of Manufactures now possesses three good swarms of Ligurians; two of these will probably be ready to send out towards the end of the month."
-And on 9 May 1884 "To show that I think highly of the Ligurians, I may say that in March I imported two more colonies from Queensland. … During Easter holidays Mr Justice Boucaut took one queen [bred and mated in Adelaide] in a full colony to Mr Buick, of American River, Kangaroo Island."
+And on 9 May 1884 "To show that I think highly of the Ligurians, I may say that in March I imported two more colonies from Queensland. ...
+During Easter holidays Mr Justice Boucaut took one queen [bred and mated in Adelaide] in a full colony to Mr Buick, of American River, Kangaroo Island."
 From the South Australian Advertiser, 1 August 1884 "On June 25 the original hive of Ligurian bees, imported by the chamber from Queensland, was sent safely to Mr Turner, at Smith's Bay, Kangaroo Island."

+In September 2025, authorities became concerned about the varroa destructor parasite, capable of wiping out hives of bees, had been found on mainland SA for the first time, after having previously been found in New South Wales, Victoria, Queensland, and the ACT..
+Extra biosecurity measures have been put in place, including the placement of sentinel beehives and extra checks on passengers arriving by ferry.